 This CP presents a single level of identity assurance, that implied by conformity with [CABF].
 The CP covers the issuance of Certificate:

 1.2.
-Document Identification
+Document name and identification

 The OID for the Swedish Social Insurance Agency's Auth CA is derived thus: